-Confession: I haven’t used toothpaste in 3 years.
+I have a confession.
+I haven’t used toothpaste in three years.

 Honest.
 And I still have my teeth.
 I haven’t scared away my friends with bad breath.
 I haven’t got a six foot radius around me everywhere I go.
 In fact, my teeth have been much healthier since I stopped using toothpaste.

 What’s in Toothpaste?

 - Fluoride.
 Even many of the “natural” toothpastes contain fluoride.
 According to Mommypotamus it’s possible to keep your teeth cavity-free without this chemical.
 ‘According to Dr. Hardy Limeback, DDS, PhD, who has served as head of the Department of Preventive Dentistry at the University of Toronto and president of the Canadian Association for Dental Research, “You can get perfectly healthy teeth with resistant enamel without having any kind of fluoride exposure.” (source)’

 - Glycerin.
 Used in most conventional toothpastes to prevent the paste from drying out.
 However, glycerin can coat teeth and prevent them from benefiting from the minerals in saliva.
 New research suggests that minerals can be returned to teeth, strengthening their structure.
 But when they’re coated in this chemical barrier, it stops this tooth remineralisation process.